vippsas/vipps-login-api/vipps-login-recurring-howitworks.md

 ## 6. Accept agreement in Vipps

-The user accept the agreement in Vipps.
+The user accepts the agreement in Vipps.

 ![Agreement in Vipps](images/login-recurring-step6-v2.svg)

 ## 7. Subscription confirmed

-The user is sent back to the merchant’s web site or app, and the subscription is confirmed on the merchant’s site.
+The user is returned to the merchant's web site or app, and the subscription is confirmed on the merchant's site.

 ![Confirmation page](images/login-recurring-step7.svg)

 ## Great!
 Now you know how you can use Vipps Login and Vipps Recurring together

-Take a look at the technical documentation in the [Vipps Login API Guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md), and the [Vipps Recurring API Guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md)
+Take a look at the technical documentation in the [Vipps Login API Guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md) and the [Vipps Recurring API Guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md).

 ## Questions?